md-tareqaziz/Debezium/README.md

 # debezium
-db changes send to kafka as json <\n>
+-DB changes send to kafka as json

-log all information like operation, schema, table etc
+-Log all information like operation, schema, table etc